RIOT-OS/RIOT/examples/ccn-lite-relay/README.md

    windows.
 3. Call `make -B clean all term` in the first terminal and `PORT=tap1 make term` in the second one.
-4. Enter `ccnl_cont /riot/peter/schmerzl Hello World!
+4. Enter `ccnl_cs /riot/peter/schmerzl Hello World!
 Hello RIOT!` on the first terminal.
 5. Add a FIB entry for this prefix on the second node, e.g. using the broadcast
    address: `ccnl_fib add /riot/peter/schmerzl ff:ff:ff:ff:ff:ff`